 Here is a quick checklist of things to consider when booking your next trip to support sustainability in the Maldives.
 Most resorts have a sustainability section on their website where you can read more about their initiatives.

 Marine Conservation: Do they have an on-site marine center or marine biologists on staff?
 Do they partner with any reputable marine-focused organizations like the Olive Ridley Project or Manta Trust?
 What are they doing for coral propagation?

 Local Community Initiatives: How do they work with and give back to local islands?
 Are they doing community cleanups, outreach programs, raising funds or working with local councils?

 Recycling Facility: It’s not always obvious how resorts handle recycling, but if it’s important, they’ll often show it on their website.
-For example, Six Senses’ EarthLab or partnerships with Parley for the Oceans, who take plastic and make clothing from it.
+For example, Six Senses’ highlights their EarthLab and partnership with Parley for the Oceans, an organization that makes clothing from recycled plastic.

 Energy Consumption: Do they have solar panels installed, rainwater harvesting plants or other ways to reduce energy consumption?

 Water Treatment Plants: Is there an on-site desalination facility or glass bottling plant for water?